CBIIT/icdc-dataloader/docs/stream-file-validator.md

     * Default Value : ````N/A````

 ## Usage Example
-There are two ways to configure and run the validator: using a configuration file or using command line arguments.
-Below are the example commands to run the File Loader by using a configuration file or by using command line arguments:
+There are two ways to configure and run the Stream File Validator: using a configuration file or using command line arguments.
+Below are the example commands to run Stream File Validator by using a configuration file or by using command line arguments:
 ````
 python3 stream_file_validator.py config/config.yml
 ````